MingXian-Code/Image-Detection-with-Area-Calculation/README.md

 - **Confidence Threshold**: The confidence threshold for detection.
 Default is `0.5`.
 - **Maximum Area to Filter**: The maximum area in meters squared to filter out shapes.
 Default is `20`.

-These parameters can be adjusted directly in the `Detection_model.py` file or passed as arguments from the CLI.
+These parameters can be adjusted directly in the `Detection_model.py` file.

 ## 🧠 How the Model Works